 Wear structured dresses now, before your bust measurements change.
 Photo courtesy of freakapotimus via Flickr

 * Tight, high waisted pants: Fitted pants show off the bloat sooner.
 And if Kim Kardasian’s pregnancy has taught us anything, it’s that high-waisted anything can really distort a pregnant lady’s proportions.
-Sorry Kim, but it’s true.
-See what I mean here.
-When I feel bored that I’m wearing a more subdued version of my usual look, photos like this make me realize that trying too hard is even worse.
+(Sorry Kim, but it’s true.)
+When I feel bored that I’m wearing a more subdued version of my usual look, it’s important to remember that going too tight, too high-waisted and trying too hard to pretend I’m not pregnant is even worse.

 * Shirts that hit at or above your natural waist: a midriff top is not the look to be going for if you’re feeling bloated for any reason, pregnant or otherwise.